-Due Date: By the last few weeks of class Type: 4 -5 page (double spaced) report unions) on campus.
+Value:20%Due Date:By the last few weeks of classType:4 -5 page (double spaced) reportDescriptionStudents will examine a governance body, or an influential policy group (such as student unions) on campus.
 They will describe the formation of the group and its position on campus with regard to policy-making.
 They will analyze from a critical perspective the role that the group plays at the post-secondary institution.
 Students will determine possible barriers to policy-making by that group.
 At the conclusion of the report, students will write a reflective commentary on their thoughts regarding the influence and effectiveness of the group and its structure.